 A chromosomal abnormality can affect the number of chromosomes, the structure of certain chromosomes, or the composition of chromosomes.
 If the material found in chromosomes is balanced so that the expected amount is found in each cell, no abnormalities occur.
 If that balance is upset, chromosomal abnormalities occur and can cause a wide range of abnormalities, usually birth defects or death of the embryo or fetus before birth.

-(trisomy 21) is the most common and best known chromosomal abnormality.
-It is a trisomy condition, where there is an extra, third chromosome rather than just the standard two.
+Down syndrome, now known as trisomy 21, is the most common and best known chromosomal abnormality.
+It is a trisomy condition, where there is an extra, third chromosome rather than the standard two.

 With Down syndrome, physical and mental development is delayed.
 Infants with Down syndrome tend to be quiet and passive with somewhat limp muscles.
 Most children with Down syndrome have a lower than average IQ.
 Children with Down syndrome tend to have a small head, a broad, flat face with slanting eyes and a short nose.
 The tongue is large and their ears are small and set low in the head.
 The hands are short and broad, with a single crease across the palm.